 We checked out the compelling Titanic.
-The Exhibition experience in Manhattan before it closes on March 19th.
-We learned a lot about the ship and the people on it during the visit.
+The Exhibition experience in Manhattan and learned a lot about the ship and the people on it during the visit.
 There were even personal items from passengers and pieces of the ship on display, it was a truly moving experience.

 In Titanic.
 The Exhibition, we learned about William Murdoch, British sailor and first officer of the ship.
 He locked massive watertight doors in attempts to delay the inevitable water flooding into the interior of the ship.
 While most spots went to women and children on the lifeboats, some were not filled to capacity.
 His efficiency of getting people into lifeboats was responsible for the 80% of the men saved in the tragedy.
 Unfortunately in the Titanic film, Murdoch was portrayed as a villain which is the complete opposite of his history on the ship.